kinostl/crystal_caravans/docs/starter_missions/012_river_belle_path.md

 <div class="boss-monster" markdown>

 **Giant Crab**{.boss-name} 30 Hearts
-Combat 3, Unity 1, Magic 2
+Combat 3, Unity 0, Magic 2
 _Resistant to_ Thunder, Slow, Stop
 _Vulnerable to_ -

 When the Giant Crab receives a critical hit, or drops below 10 or 20 hearts, the players choose to remove the left or right claw.

-When the Crab loses an claw it loses 1 point of Combat.
+When the Crab loses a claw it loses 1 point of Combat.

-_Crab Hammer_ --- Roll Combat for each claw.
-Choose different targets.
-The Crab slams the ground.
+_Crab Hammer_ --- Combat: The Crab slams the ground, roll combat for each claw.
+Each roll attacks a new target.
 _Megavolt_ --- Magic: Use only without claws.
-The Crab fires a huge beam of electricity.
-(Thunder)
+The Crab attacks with a huge beam of electricity.
+Also paralyze a target for each crit.

 **_Desperation Attacks_**